-When inflow at the dam exceeds the maximum station generating capacity.
-In most cases this requires implementing high water procedure including management of the impoundment flood profile operating procedures, that require specific elevations be maintained at the dam for specific ranges of flow (see Section B1.2).
+When anticipated Inflow at the dam exceeds Maximum Station Generating Capacity.
+In most cases this requires implementing high water procedures including management of the impoundment flood profile operating procedures, which require specific elevations be maintained at the dam for specific ranges of flow.
 These elevations fall within the Full Operating Impoundment Range of the Project.